oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

     ![new terminal](./images/new_terminal.png)

-    Then, we execute the following command, which will download all necessary datasets and notebooks:
+    Then, we execute the following command, which will download all necessary datasets:

     ```
     <copy>